Best Value Carbon Fiber Tripod for your camera

 Weight: 4.32 lb (1.96 kg)

-If you’re looking for a very capable carbon fiber tripod that you can use for a very long time, then the Induro Stealth 3 is something that’s worth a closer look.
+If you’re looking for a very capable CF tripod that you can use for a very long time, then the Induro Stealth 3 is something that’s worth a closer look.

-Featuring a 9x weave stealth carbon pattern, the Stealth 3 is easy to tell apart from more conventional carbon fiber tripods so it tends to stand out.
-Aesthetics aside though, this tripod is a well built, reliable tool that should enable you make the most out of your photography.
+Featuring a 9x weave stealth carbon pattern, the Stealth 3 is easy to tell apart from more conventional tripods so it tends to stand out.
+Aesthetics aside though, this is a well built, reliable tool that should enable you to make the most out of your photography.

 At just 4.3 pounds (2kg) the Stealth 3 is light enough to take with you on any shoot.
 And, at just 25 inches (63.5 cm) fully retracted and placed inside the included carrying case, it won’t be getting in your way either.
 As such, you can go just about anywhere with it without having to sacrifice your mobility.

-As far as load capacity goes, the Stealth 3 is a beast.
+As far as load capacity goes, the Stealth 3 is a heavy-duty tripod.
 It’s rated for a maximum of 44 pounds (20kg) so can mount your largest camera and your heaviest lens on it as well as many other accessories and still have a big safety margin left.